walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 does not establish coverage.
 Suite and metadata preflight checks use `curl`/`jq` directly in the workflow; there is no separate Python validation layer.

+`Publish test report` includes `IssuerConformanceTests` in the same JUnit check as wallet/verifier tests.
+It reports the aggregate issuer matrix test, not a separate JUnit test for each suite module; the existing passed/skipped detail filters are unchanged. `Publish OpenID conformance summary` includes all four roles, with issuer variant statuses, clickable plan links and batch coverage counts taken from the runner's `matrix.json`.
+Missing results are reported explicitly, and issuer testing that was not requested is labelled as such.
+Missing batch classifications are `UNKNOWN`, never inferred as passed.
+The existing strict/batch failure policies are unchanged; this step only publishes their results.

+The
-The job summary shows variant and batch result counts.
-The `issuer-conformance-basic-haip-batch` artifact contains suite/Identity revision information and result identifiers/statuses (including plan and test IDs for looking up suite logs).
+`issuer-conformance-basic-haip-batch` artifact contains suite/Identity revision information, batch classifications and result identifiers/statuses (including plan and test IDs for looking up suite logs).
 Error bodies, raw issuer/tunnel/test logs, JUnit output, rendered configuration and test keys are not uploaded in this artifact.
 The shared JUnit check includes issuer results.
 The issuer and tunnel are stopped on